Michigan’s Neck Pain Specialists

 In some cases, particularly when neck pain is caused by minor overuse or by an uncomfortable sleeping position, at-home treatments like over-the-counter medications and either ice or heat can reduce your discomfort.

-An experienced pain specialist can develop a treatment plan based on your description of your pain and an MRI.
+One of our experienced pain specialists can develop a treatment plan based on your description of your pain and an MRI.
 Most people explore one or several of the following options:

 In the short-term, prescription medication can bring relief for pinched nerve neck and shoulder pain.
 However, medication doesn’t fix the underlying problem, so it’s not a long-term solution.